 The FastReport preprint dialog already contains a number of components, for example, Label, Edit, Button, Memo.
 But sometimes this is not enough and you have to create your own dialog components for FastReport.
-In fact, they are analogs of usual Delphi components that can be used in FastReport dialog forms.
-This article will talk about creating this component.
+In fact, they are analogs to the usual Delphi components that can be used in FastReport dialog forms.
+This article will talk about creating this component using IDE Software: Delphi.

 For more information, we recommend reading the FastScript documentation and the FastReport VCL manuals for developers and software specialists.